mvallejo3/Premise-WP/README.md

 # Premise WP Framework

-Premise WP was built by developers for developers.
-At VallGroup, we build themes and plugins for our clients and the public all the time.
-We developed Premise to help expedite our own process of how we build plugins and themes.
-Then we decided to share it with anyonew who's interested.
+Premise WP was built for developers who build themes and plugins for Wordpress.
+Create theme options, write responsive markup, and add UX functionality quickly and easily.

-## Start Using Premise WP

 Premise is easy to use.
 Simply download Premise WP and copy the folder `Premise-WP` into your project.
-To make sure that there are no conflicts with any other projects using Premise WP ALWAYS make sure to include it in your project this way..
+To make sure that there are no conflicts with any other projects using
+Premise WP ALWAYS make sure to include it in your project this way..

 ```php